This article was updated on Tuesday, December 16, 2025, and updated sections are marked with the ⚠️ icon.

 you tell the simulator to turn off screen space reflections (SSR), which are responsible for the shimmering and vibrating effect.
 This tweak can help improve visual stability and may also slightly boost performance, resulting in a cleaner, distraction-free image when flying near reflective surfaces.

-Also, in-sim Graphics options, both Vegetation Density and Rendering Distance must be set to Maximum.
-The result is stunning.
+Also, in-sim Graphics options, both Vegetation Density and Rendering Distance must be set to Maximum, but 3D Vegetation should remain disabled to prevent stutters on short final.
 On final approach, I now see woodlands stretching toward the horizon, just like in real life, instead of patches of green abruptly ending a few miles out.
 VFR navigation becomes more authentic, as recognizable tree lines, wooded areas, and natural features appear in their proper scale.
 Of course, there is a huge performance trade-off—you should enable Smooth Motion before enabling this tweak, otherwise it’s a no-go for most systems.

 Final Thoughts